UnscriptedVN/docs/docs/core/arguments.md

 - `init_dreams`: Whether to initialize the dreams folder in the game files if Dreams are enabled.
 - `disable-minigame`: Whether to disable the minigame and prevent it from running at all.
 - `disable_experiments`: Defines the list of experiments to turn off when running the game.
 Should be a list of strings that matches the experiments defined in the build configuration.
-- `use-classic-music`: Whether to use the older-style music, written by Stray Objects

-!!! warning
-    The `mg-classic-mode` argument will be deprecated in a future core release.

 ## Example